Central Muscatatuck Watershed Cost-Share Program

-Eligibility: Anyone who tends (crop or livestock) in the Central Muscatatuck Watershed and is interested in encompassing conservation practices into his or her operation.
+Eligibility: Anyone who tends (crop or livestock) in the priority areas of the Central Muscatatuck Watershed and is interested in encompassing conservation practices into his or her operation.

 All interested parties must submit an application.
-Applications are available by contacting Steve Franklin at (812) 689-4107 or via email firstname.lastname@example.org.
+Applications are available by contacting Steve Franklin at (812) 689-6410 ext.
+3 or via email firstname.lastname@example.org.

 All applications will be ranked based on proximity to a waterbody and potential for reducing sediment, E. coli, and nutrient pollution.